 Mindful of the paramount importance of prevention in any public health strategy, I find it difficult to express in words just how appalled I am by the utter failure of our current political “leaders.”
 At both the national and local levels — including right here in Orange County and Irvine — we’ve witnessed a catastrophic failure to prepare for the Coronavirus (COVID-19) pandemic, compounded by a failure to take the essential measures to contain and control the virus.

 The human and economic cost of this top-to-bottom failure of leadership is almost beyond comprehension.
-COVID-19 has already killed more than 227,000 Americans.
-Here in Orange County, we are just under 60,000 confirmed cases and more than 1,400 deaths.
-In Irvine, confirmed cases are more than 1,800.
-(Unconfirmed cases — many of them asymptomatic “spreaders” of the virus — are estimated at 5,000 or more in Irvine).
-Mercifully, “only” 13 Irvine residents have died from COVID-19.
+COVID-19 has already infected more than 22 million Americans and killed more than 375,000 of our citizens.
+Here in Orange County, we have over 190,000 confirmed cases and more than 2,100 deaths.
+In Irvine, confirmed cases are over 7,200 and 30 Irvine residents have died from COVID-19.

 According to reliable projections, these horrific numbers in Orange County and in Irvine are likely to double by early next year, unless there is a radical change of public health policy, including the rapid ramping-up of public health resources to implement the changes.

-The biggest failure in Irvine is a continuing one.
-Even with months of warning, the City has never developed a credible Strategic Plan for effectively combating the Coronavirus.
+Even with months of warning, the City of Irvine never developed a credible Strategic Plan for effectively combating the Coronavirus.
 Irvine is now among the top 100 largest cities in America — 300,000 people live here, and our workday population swells to 500,000.
 We are fortunate to have outstanding, world-class institutions in Irvine, including UCI and major biomedical corporations.
-Yet, our Mayor and City Council have completely failed to organize these community partners to develop a clear, coordinated strategy to protect Irvine residents and workers from contracting and spreading COVID-19.
+Yet, our former Mayor and City Council completely failed to organize these community partners to develop a clear, coordinated strategy to protect Irvine residents and workers from contracting and spreading COVID-19.

 What could be done